opentimestamps/opentimestamps-client/README.md

 each file is protected by an individual nonce; the timestamp for one file reveals nothing about the contents of another file timestamped at the same time.

+## Offline / lite verification (local header archive)

+Bitcoin-anchored OpenTimestamps proofs mathematically resolve to one specific Bitcoin block's merkle root.
+Verifying such a proof traditionally requires a local Bitcoin Core node, but at 80 bytes per block the entire chain's headers fit in around 70 MB.
+The `ots headers` subcommand maintains a local archive of headers so that verification can run with no Bitcoin node and no network access at verify time.

+Create or extend a header archive by fetching from public Esplora-compatible sources (with cross-source quorum agreement and per-header PoW + chain continuity validation at append time):

+    $ ots headers fetch --until-height 800000
+    Created header archive .../headers.bin (network=mainnet, start_height=0)
+    Auto-detected chain tip height 875432 (from 3 source(s))
+    Fetching headers 0..800000 from 3 source(s), quorum=2
+    ... fetched 100 headers (at height 100)
+    ... fetched 200 headers (at height 200)
+    ...

+Inspect a header archive:

+    $ ots headers info ~/.cache/opentimestamps/ots/headers.bin
+    Path:         .../headers.bin
+    Network:      mainnet
+    Header count: 800001
+    Height range: 0..800000
+    File size:    64000016 bytes

+Verify an OTS proof against the local archive — no Bitcoin node, no internet:

+    $ ots verify --headers .../headers.bin README.md.ots
+    Success!
+Bitcoin block 800000 attests existence as of 2023-07-24 UTC

+The header archive is mutually exclusive with `--bitcoin-node` at verify time.
+Stamping is unaffected - only verification gains the new option.

 ## Compatibility Expectations